PLhery/chronodose_twitterbot/readme.md

 ## Installation

 Create a Twitter app on https://developer.twitter.com/en/apps , and create a Twitter account for your bot.
-To generate Twitter account tokens for a Twitter app, you can use the command `npm run login` or `yarn login` to directly have it in your console.
+To generate Twitter account tokens for a Twitter app, you can use the command `npm run tw-login` or `yarn tw-login` to directly have it in your console.

 Then to set the tokens required, you need to copy the env example file :
 `copy .env.example .env && vim .env` (you can use nano instead of vim)